-(3) Ad measures on Japanese-made orthodichlorobenzene
+(3) AD measures on Japanese-made orthodichlorobenzene

 In January 2018, upon the request of the Chinese domestic companies, the Chinese government initiated an AD investigation on imports of orthodichlorobenzene from Japan and India.
+In January 2019, the Chinese authorities made a final determination on the import of such product that there was dumping as well as injury to the domestic industry caused by the dumped imports.